 The European Union (EU), the world’s largest multi-nation trading bloc, is a group of independent European states whose governments form an economic and political partnership.
-Since July 2013, the EU comprises 28 Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+Since February 2020, the EU comprises 27 Member States: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

 Any European country can join the EU provided it accepts the entire body of EU laws and obligations associated with the treaties and agreements to which the EU is a party.
 Iceland, the Former Yugoslav Republic of Macedonia, Montenegro and Turkey are candidates to join the EU.
 Each treaty admitting a new member requires the unanimous approval of all the Member States.